-In the Pinal County nonattainment areas, the cities of Coolidge and Maricopa operate transit service.
+In Pinal County, the cities of Coolidge and Maricopa operate transit service.
 The City of Coolidge operates the Cotton Express that provides deviated flex route bus service and curb-to-curb paratransit service in Coolidge.
 The Cotton Express is a local circulator that provides bus service between neighborhoods and business, schools, and government offices.
 Fares range from \$1.00 for one-way, \$2.00 for daily, and \$30.00 for monthly fare for age 12 to adult.